gabrielPeart/UnitKit/Readme.markdown

 With **UnitKit** it's possible to add and subtract quantities as well as multiply and divide quantities by scalars.

 When adding and subtracting quantities, the result will be of the same unit of the first quantity.
-Below, the result is in meters because *5 meters* is the first quantity on the operation.
+Below, the result is in meters because *5 meters* is the first quantity in the operation.

 ```swift
 let fiveMeters = Quantity(5, unit: Length.meter)